Motivations to Participate in Science and Impact of Science Engagement

 Gondwe, M. & Longnecker, N. (2013).
 Student generated films about science and culture; a cross-cultural case study of Malawian and Australian schools.
 African Studies Association of Australasia and the Pacific.
 Murdoch University.
 Perth, Nov, 2013.

 Nancy has an understanding of the scholarly discipline of science communication, experience as a professional science communicator as well as comprehensive teaching experience.
-She developed nine of UWA’s SCOM papers (including Communication Strategies for Change, Exhibitions and Interpretation and Science and the Media) and taught all nine the first time they were delivered.
-She taught most of those papers for five to nine years.
-She uses her experience to conduct research aimed at improving the teaching and learning of science communication in higher education.
+She uses her experience to conduct research aimed at advancing the discipline and improving the teaching and learning of science communication in higher education.

 Longnecker, N. and M. Gondwe.
 (2014).
 Graduate degree programmes in science communication: Educating and training science communicators to work with communities In: Communicating Science to the Public: Opportunities and Challenges for the Asia-Pacific Region (Ed: Hin, L.T.W. & Subramaniam, R.).
 DOI 10.1007/978-94-017-9097-0_9, Springer Netherlands.